-If a diagnosis of bowel cancer is confirmed, further testing is usually carried out to check if the cancer has spread from the bowel to other parts of the body and to help decide on the most effective treatment for you.
+If a diagnosis of bowel cancer is confirmed, further testing is usually carried out to check if the cancer has spread from the bowel to other parts of the body.
+These tests also help your doctors decide on the most effective treatment for you.

 These tests can include:

-- a CT scan of your abdomen and chest to check if the rest of your bowel is healthy and whether the cancer has spread to the liver or lungs.
+- a CT scan of your abdomen and chest – this will check if the rest of your bowel is healthy and whether the cancer has spread to the liver or lungs

 - a magnetic resonance imaging (MRI) scan – this can provide a detailed image of the surrounding organs in people with cancer in the rectum

 Staging and grading

 Once the above examinations and tests have been completed, it should be possible to determine the stage and grade of your cancer.